guthizzle/osrs_tools/leagues/strats/grid_master.md

 - [ ] Chronicle to Varrock, head to Edgeville
 - [ ] Create a ruby amulet - Enchant when you have the level
 - [ ] Go to mage bank and buy `Law Runes and Cosmic Runes`
-- [ ] Head back to Edgeville, Buy a `rune platebody & green dhide body` then Fairy ring to ALS
+- [ ] Head back to Edgeville, Buy a `rune platebody & green dhide body`
+- [ ] Kill men for 3 herbs and clean them
+- [ ] Fairy ring to ALS
 - [ ] Head to Ranging guild
 - [ ] Buy `~50k headless arrowshafts`
 - [ ] Head to catherby and buy `arrow tips for ~40 fletching`

   <details open>
   <summary>Notes</summary>